Trichomonas gallinae: Diagnosis

 Diagnosis can be accomplished by clinical signs and direct exam or culture.
 Clinical signs of trichomoniasis include pronounced swallowing motions, excessive salivation and caseous-diphtheritic membranes of the mouth, crop and pharynx.
 Characteristic yellowish-white nodules in the oral cavity, esophagus and crop strongly suggest trichomoniasis.
 The infection is confirmed by finding the organism during microscopic examination of the greenish fluids, cheesy material or the lesion.
 Giemsa staining may aid in identifying the flagellate.

 T. gallinae can be diagnosed by microscopic examination of a saline wet mount of oral excretions.
 The presence of a pear-shaped parasite with flagella is diagnostic.
 In psittacine birds, particularly in the early stages of infection, organisms often are not present on wet mounts of oral excretions.

 Treatment

-The nitroimidazole antibiotics (usually metronidazole) are the treatments of choice.
+Metronidazole is the treatment of choice.

 Treatment usually is successful after 1–2 days with early diagnosis.
 A new culture system called InPouch has practical advantages over the usual in vitro system.
 There is a risk of uncontrolled bleeding if oral plaques are removed by forceps, holding open the beak can also suffocate the bird.